Colleges by Location

 Admissions

-Knowing as much as possible about the school's criteria for admission increases your chances of getting admitted.
-Learn some important facts about admission at University of Georgia.
+In order to increase your chances of getting admitted, you need to know as much as possible about the school's criteria for admission.
+Here are the most important facts you need to know about admission at University of Georgia.

-According to the newest data, this school uses standardized test scores for admission and it admitted 16,730 in 2023.
+According to the most recent data, this school uses standardized test scores for admission and it admitted 16,148 in 2024.
 Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is moderately difficult to get into.

 Test Scores

-The ACT composite average score for all the enrolled students in 2023 was 29 while the average GPA was 4.
+The average ACT score for all the admitted students in 2024 was 29 and the average GPA was 4.14.
 That means that you need a GPA that's above average in order to get into University of Georgia; the same goes for your ACT score.

 The new students had an average SAT Critical Reading score of 660 and an average SAT Math score of 650.